Revelation Prophecy

 So these 2 symbols show the kingship and deity of Christ, fullness of authority and fullness of power.

-And I beheld...a Lamb as it had been slain - John now turns to look at the Lion of the tribe of Judah, the Root of David, and sees a Lamb as it had been slain.
+Lamb - Greek arnion, a word used 29 times in the Revelation and only once elsewhere in the New Testament.
+(John 21:15) The thought is the same however, as that conveyed by the Greek word amnos, “lamb,” in John 1:29, 36; Acts 8:32; 1 Peter 1:19, and the LXX of Isaiah 53:7.
+John here now turns to look at the Lion of the tribe of Judah, the Root of David, and sees a Lamb as it had been slain.
 This he saw in the midst of the assembly around the throne of God.

 The lamb denotes the great sacrifice of Christ in His humanity to buy back/redeem man from sin when He had gained the victory.
 But it also shows to us that Christ still bears the scars and is still in human form yet in a glorified body.
+This was the payment for the title deeds of the lost inheritance.
+This is why Christ alone can open the book and loose the seven seals.

 Seven horns - This Lamb had seven horns.
 A horn is a symbol of power Deuteronomy 33:17 and the number seven is that of perfection or completeness.
-Here is a symbol of Christ’s complete or fullness of power, that is His omnipotence.
+Here is a symbol of Christ's complete or fullness of power, that is His omnipotence.
 Before Christ ascended back to heaven He said, “And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.”
 Matthew 28:18.
 He is the Almighty.
-(Revelation 1:8)
+(Revelation 1:8) Thus the seven horns of the Lamb would indicate that He is perfect in strength.

-Eyes are a symbol of intelligence and wisdom, thus with this coupled together with the number seven, it would show Christ’s complete or perfect wisdom, all-knowing, that is His omniscience.
+Eyes are a symbol of intelligence and perfect wisdom, thus with this coupled together with the number seven, it would show Christ's complete or perfect wisdom, all-knowing, that is His omniscience.
 Nothing is hidden from His eyes, (Hebrews 4:13, Zechariah 4:10, 2 Chronicles 16:9, Proverbs 15:3) and thus knows all that goes on.

 The only way that these eyes can see throughout the whole earth is through the seven Spirits, which we have seen to be the Holy Spirit from previous chapters.
-This is so, for the Holy Spirit is Christ’s representative upon the earth, (John 15:26) and it is through the Holy Spirit that Christ can dwell in the hearts of men.
-Thus showing that, when Christ became a man, He gave up His omnipresence.
+This is so for the Holy Spirit is Christ's representative upon the earth, (John 15:26) and it is through the Holy Spirit that Christ can dwell in the hearts of men.
+Thus showing that when Christ became a man, He gave up His omnipresence.
 He can no longer be present in all places at once, but only through the Holy Spirit is this possible.

 Revelation 5:8-10And when he had taken the book, the four beasts and four and twenty elders fell down before the Lamb, having every one of them harps, and golden vials full of odours, which are the prayers of saints.
 9 And they sung a new song, saying, You are worthy to take the book, and to open the seals thereof: for you were slain, and have redeemed us to God by your blood out of every kindred, and tongue, and people, and nation; 10 And have made us unto our God kings and priests: and we shall reign on the earth.

-Golden vials full of odors...prayers of saints - You will find in the marginal reading of your Bible that these odours are incense.
+Odours - You will find in the marginal reading of your Bible that these odours are incense.
 The same concept is found in Psalms 141:3.

-In looking at what singing a new song means, we will look at the 144,000.
+Looking further at what singing a new song means, we will consider the 144,000.
 In Revelation 14:3 they are said to sing a new song.
 This song is the song of Moses and of the Lamb, (Revelation 15:2-3) and no man can learn it save the 144,000.
 The song of Moses is recorded in the book of Exodus chapter 15, dealing with their deliverance from being boxed in by the mountains on both sides with the Egyptian armies behind, and the Red Sea in front of them.
 They were facing total annihilation until the Lord delivered them by opening the Red Sea and making a path to the other side.
 The Egyptians followed, but were drowned as the Lord closed up the sea again.
 So the song that they sung was a song of their experience and deliverance.

 So to it is with the 144,000 at the end of time.
 It will appear as if they are totally boxed in by the enemies of righteousness and facing total annihilation, but God will deliver them.
 The reason why they sing the song of the Lamb is that they have sacrificed all of self upon the altar, there is not a piece in their lives that is not surrendered to Christ, self has been crucified.
 When Christ was the Lamb of God He was going to Calvary as a sacrifice for the human race, and thus the 144,000 have this experience of sacrificing all.
 So a song is a symbol of an experience gone through.

 To remember the time frame at this time would do us well.
-We have seen from Revelation 4 that the time frame is 31 A.D.
+We have seen from chapter 4 that the time frame is 31 A.D.
 It is at this time too that Jesus receives the book from the Father and the song is sung by the 24 elders.
 Remember that a new song denotes a new experience, and we will now look at the song to see what experience it is.

-Worthy to take the book... - The first words of the song explain to us why Jesus is worthy to take the book and open it.
+The first words of the song explain to us why Jesus is worthy to take the book and open it.
 This is because of the sacrifice of being slain for our sins, and shed His blood to be able to redeem them (and us), back to God out of every kindred, and tongue, and people, and nation; also making them kings and priests.

 Before this time Jesus had not been slain or shed His blood to redeem man from sin.
 The 24 elders had not been taken to heaven through the redemption that was through the blood of Christ.
 Thus this is a new experience for them and hence the new song.
+This now brings us to the question of what this book is.

 Identity of the Book